xiaopinghong/repo_example/README.md

 # repo_example

+This is related to the teaching part of ISEE lab. https://isee.technology/teaching/

 This is an example of GitHub repository
 #### Use a repository to host anything related to your project.
 Codes, art works, team pictures, working prototypes, videos, anything related to your project can be added.